 2. Gather Experience

 Get experience by working for a big company.
 For a software engineer, experience of any kind is crucial.
 Your CV profile will be noticed if it features one of the more prominent names in the industry.
 You must have existing knowledge before beginning the job in order for employers to consider you for the role.

-Learn about coding languages or specific types of software by taking courses online.
+Learn about specific coding languages by attending online coding bootcamps.
 You should be able to demonstrate any experience you have of working as part of a team and your ability to interact with other team members on various programs.
 Mentioning these on your resume or LinkedIn profile may impress companies and open doors you didn’t even know about.